"Type A" Rootless Chord Voicings for Piano

-"Rootless voicings” for the left hand on piano are great for handling big jazz chords that normally can't be covered by one hand alone.
-This lesson shows you how to play a rich sounding II-V-I in the left hand, while allowing the bass player (or you, on another beat) to cover the root.
+"Rootless voicings" on piano (especially for left-hand support) are great for handling big jazz chords that normally can't be covered by one hand alone.
+This video tutorial shows you how to play a rich sounding II-V-I in the left hand, while allowing the bass player (or you, on another beat) to cover the root.

 This is Part One of a pair of lessons, covering "Type A" voicings.
 The second lesson, covering "Type B," shows another way of executing the same idea, only with the notes in a different arrangement.

 The remaining content of this post is for supporting members.
 Your monthly membership is extremely affordable, and makes it possible for us to work full-time on the task of creating FREE educational content, plus additional premium content, for members like you.
 This is a fast-growing site, and we really need your support as an "All Access" premium member to keep this site alive.
 (After signing up, you may need to refresh this page to open all the content.)